-Junk removal companies will come to your home and remove any unwanted items for a fee.
-However, this method can be relatively expensive and time-consuming if you have many items to get rid of.
+Junk removal companies will come to your home and remove unwanted items for a fee.
+However, this method can be relatively expensive and time-consuming if you have many items to eliminate.
 Also, some junk removal companies may not accept old carpets.

 8. Find another use for it

-If you aren’t able to sell it, recycle it, or donate it, and hauling it to the dump is not possible, another option is to find another use for it.
+If you can’t sell, recycle, or donate, and hauling it to the dump is impossible, another option is to find another use.
 Is there something you can use carpeting scraps for?
-If so, you can cut it into squares or strips to decorate a child’s playhouse, or make protective runners, or doormats for people to wipe their feet on.
+If so, you can cut it into squares or strips to decorate a child’s playhouse or make protective runners or doormats for people to wipe their feet on.
 Get creative if that is all you got.